Insulin: How to Give a Mixed Dose

 You will use a syringe and needle to give the shot.
 The parts are labeled below.

 Drawing Up the Insulin into the Syringe

-- Wash the work area (where you will set the insulin and syringe) well with soap
+- Wash the work area (where you will set the insulin and syringe) well with soap and water.

 - Wash your hands.

 - Check the drug labels to be sure they are what your doctor prescribed.
 Check the expiration date on the vials.
 Do not use a drug that is past the expiration date.

 - Look at the insulin.

 Remove the lids from the top of the insulin vials.
 (After the lids are removed, they will not go back onto the vial.
 The rubber tops will provide a seal.)
 Wipe the rubber tops with an alcohol swab or a cotton ball moistened with alcohol.

 Remove the plastic needle cap by pulling it straight off.
 Do not touch the needle.
 If the needle touches any surface, the syringe will need to be replaced before you use the syringe.